Congratulations! You’ve accepted your offer and now it’s time to plan your start at Brock.

 7. Register for courses and connect with your Academic Advisor

 Brock has many resources to help guide you through the course registration process.
+Course Registration for the Spring and Summer terms is now open.

 Brock University offers academic advising for all students.
 To connect with your program’s academic advisor, follow the link below.